 This high sensitivity and specificity declines over time.
 The sensitivity is only 58% at day 5.
 If CT is performed > 6 hours from symptom onset, then a lumbar puncture is required to exclude the diagnosis.

 If a CT is performed within 6 hours of symptom onset and does not show a SAH, the risk of aneurysmal SAH is < 1%.
 A meta-analysis in 2016 showed that the risk of 'missed SAH' was < 1.5 in 1000 patients with SAH if no lumbar puncture was completed in patients meeting the following criteria:

-Therefore, need for lumbar puncture should be a risk/benefit decision based on history, neurological status and local pathways in patients presenting and being scanned within 6 hours.
+Therefore, the need for lumbar puncture should be a risk/benefit decision based on history, neurological status, and local pathways in patients presenting and being scanned within 6 hours.
 Current NICE guidelines published in November 2022 (NG228) advise that a lumbar puncture does not routinely need to be completed in this scenario.

 If a CT Head does not show any evidence of SAH then a lumbar puncture (LP) is required.